Color System

 Negative

 The negative color palette is reserved for bringing special attention to negative notices and warnings.
-Meaning conveyed through color must also be accompanied by other visual indicators.

 #FAF4E6